Lectionary Resource for Catholics: word-sunday.com

 a. for then it would be necessary for him to suffer over and over from the foundation of the cosmos.

 In his argument, the author wove the threads of sin and death tightly together.
 People may try to appease God over and over for their shortcomings, but they die only once.
 Their death, the author assumed, was the result of sin.
-In this sense, their appeasement fell short and their judgement after death would be negative.
+In this sense, their appeasement fell short and their judgment after death would be negative.
 But the death of Christ was the forgiveness of sin.
 So it had the power to destroy the source of death.
 In doing so, the end of life became a way to look forward to salvation.
 Futility was replaced by hope.
 Death led to life.

 Have you ever been to a funeral that emphasized hope?
 How did that experience affect your faith?